Michael’s Comprehensive List of Scottish Lights

 Back to Top

-Solar Power
+and its Solar Power Programme

 "The refurbishment programme of the Northern Lighthouse Board (NLB) has been ongoing since 1998 and will be complete by 2004 for replacement of Acetylene and Propane gas systems with solar electric energy.
 Eight primary battery-powered lights will be solar-powered by 2005, giving a total of 120 solar-powered lights.
 Sixteen other diesel-powered sites will be progressively converted to solar-powered operation.